OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy: Proposed Methodology

 \subsection{3D CycleGAN Architecture}

 \begin{enumerate} \item [1)] \textbf{Generator} The generator \( G \) employs a Convolution-InstanceNorm-ReLU layer, three downsampling layers, and 9 residual blocks (ResNet 9), starting with OCT input of 512×512×9×1 (grayscale) in this paper.
-Upsampling is achieved through three fractional-strided convolution layers, and a final convolution layer converts the output to RGB (3 channels).
+Upsampling is achieved through three fractional-strided convolution layers, and a final convolution layer converts the output to multichannel (3 channels).
 Reflection padding is used to reduce edge artifacts.
-Extensive testing confirmed that this configuration, which outperforms alternatives like U-Net\cite{unet} and WGAN-GP\cite{wgan} architectures, yields the best results.
+Experiment results confirmed that this configuration(ResNet 9) outperforms alternatives like U-Net\cite{unet} and WGAN-GP\cite{wgan} architectures.
 Generator \( F \) mirrors \( G \)'s design but outputs single-channel images for OCT reconstruction from 512×512×9×3 confocal inputs.

-\item [2)] \textbf{Discriminator} The discriminator networks in our model are adaptations of the 2D PatchGAN \cite{isola2017image}.
+\item [2)] \textbf{Discriminator} The discriminator networks in our model are adaptations of the 2D PatchGAN \cite{pix2pix}.
 In our implementation, the 3D PatchGAN assesses 70x70x9 voxel cubes from the 3D images to evaluate their authenticity. \end{enumerate}